Guide hub

 | Conflict with adopted local plan policy or NPPF tests | Property value or saleability alone |

-| Design, massing, overlooking, loss of privacy | “We were here first” without amenity/policy tie |
+| Design, massing, overlooking, loss of privacy | Private view without wider amenity, design, or heritage harm |

 | Highway safety, visibility, parking stress | Vague “traffic will be chaos” |